Worried that your cat will get too cold in the winter weather? Read our advice on helping your cat cope in the cold.

 As a rough rule of thumb, if it's too cold for you to be outside for long periods, then it is too cold for your cat.

-Cats trying to shelter from the cold often crawl into car engines where there is some warmth left over from when the car was last driven, so check underneath before you drive off when it's very cold.
+Cats trying to shelter from the cold often crawl into car engines where there is some warmth left over from when the car was last driven, so check underneath before you drive off.

 Anybody feeding an outside feral cat colony this winter should make sure the cats have a well insulated place to sleep, more food to help them cope with the cold, and water that is not frozen.

 Is the winter weather making my cat unhappy?

 Here's how to keep your cat happy this winter.

 - If you're having guests over or are planning a party, make sure your cat has a quiet den to retreat to away from the crowd and somewhere dark that he can hide.

 - Throw away items such as string used when cooking the turkey, and tidy up tinsel, decorative wrapping ribbons and elastic bands because if eaten these could cause problems in your cat's intestines.

 - There's no harm in giving your pet a taste of turkey or salmon, but don't overdo it.
 Vets often see poorly pets at this time of year that have been unable to cope with food they're unused to or have overeaten.